Studio Side:

 The whole Sham Pistols episode had a detrimental effect on both camps.
 After the band fell apart, Pursey went on to reform Sham 69 but with limited success.
 Steve & Paul went into limbo before emerging a year later as The Professionals.

-To return to the unreleased tracks themselves, I'm delighted that the wait of over 3 decades is finally over.
+To return to the Natural Born Killer, I'm delighted that the wait of over 3 decades is finally over.
 I wasn't disappointed.